ph4nt0mgh0sT17/ALG2/README.md

-# ALG2
+# Algorithms and Data structures - ALG2
-All data structures that will be learned in the course: 7ALG2 - Algorithms and data structures
+This repository serves to storing all projects that are related to the course.
+All data structures and sort or search algorithms.

+## Authors
+ph4nt0mgh0sT